2018 - 2019

-In the first part we will look at the concept of injustice and how it might reveal deeper and more varied aspects than perhaps seem obvious when starting out to write.
+In the first part of the session we will look at the concept of injustice and how it might reveal deeper and more varied aspects than perhaps seem obvious when starting out to write.
 The impact of discovery through research but also the process of writing is something that we will consider.
 We’ll look at A Very British Killing as an example of an encounter with ambivalence even with what is an obvious injustice and consider how the story has extended beyond the individual wrong to the systemic.
-We’ll compare this to another conflict (the North of Ireland) and see how the two overlap.

 A.T.
 Williams: extracts provided of A Very British Killing

 Week 3: REGARDING THE PAIN OF OTHERS

 We will consider the impact of images of suffering on the moral, ethical and authorial decisions we make when writing about or responding to wrongs.